upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 This feature remains below P1 until local ingame smoke confirms visible sprite consistency on a private output ROM produced outside Codex.

+Recommended follow-up: add a GUI control for `Trainer Class Sprite Sync` near the trainer class-name option, gated by `RomHandler.supportsTrainerClassSpriteSync()`, with wording that makes it clear the feature is an opt-in class ID / visible sprite synchronization mode rather than ordinary class-name text randomization.